ahicks92/fastnet/specification.md

 - An ordered transport must guarantee that, if packets arrive, they arrive in order.

+- An incorruptible transport must guarantee that, if packets arrive, they match the sent packet.

 - A reliable transport must guarantee that packets arrive if sent.
-Reliable transports must be ordered transports.
+Reliable transports must be ordered and incorruptible transports.

 - A connection-based transport must handle all logic of forming and keeping a connection open.
 This specification refers to transports which are not connection-based as connectionless.